endergreen12/pjsekai-frida-scripts/README.md

 - JP: com.sega.pjsekai
 - EN: com.sega.ColorfulStage.en

-In the emulator, the above command must be coupled with `--realm=emulated`
+In emulators, the above command must be coupled with `--realm=emulated`